Joey Auch is an award winning songwriter, multi instrumentalist, producer and gifted vocalist with vast repertoire of exceptional music to his credit.

 His gifts as a master tunesmith have been recognized by some of the worlds top songwriting organizations including the ISC (2016 Co-writer Winner - Teen Pop Category), London's 'We Are Listening', The New York Songwriter's Circle and the Great American Songwriting contest which twice awarded him first place in the Pop category.

-Joey has co-written, produced and helped to develop a slew of rising talent including artists like Rachel Platten, Erin Bowman, Decora, Greg Adams and Nick Deutsch just to name a Few.
+Joey has co-written, produced and helped to develop a slew of rising talent including artists like Rachel Platten, Erin Bowman, Decora, Greg Steinfeld and Nick Deutsch just to name a Few.

-In addition to his work with artists, Joey's music has been licensed by networks including Bravo, Animal Planet, NBC, ABC, Fox, FX and Univision.
+In addition to his work with artists, Joey's music has been licensed by networks including CBS, NBC, ABC, Fox, FX, HBO, Univision, Bravo, Animal Planet, Netflix and on such international platforms including Sirius XM’s Hits1, Spotify’s New Music Friday, Radio Disney and Music Choice.
 As a commercial writer he has written and produced music for numerous national brands including several fortune 500 companies.
-He was interviewed on the Rachel Ray Show and was featured with his co-writer in Rolling Stone's "Hot Issue--Top Jingle Writers", for the famous 30 second earworm he wrote and recorded for McDonalds Filet O' Fis
+He was interviewed on the Rachel Ray Show and was featured with his co-writer in Rolling Stone's "Hot Issue--Top Jingle Writers", for the famous 30 second earworm he wrote and recorded for McDonalds Filet O' Fish.

 Interview with Joey Auch